jmor2000/labview_python_bridge/README.md

 > - 'Your-Labview-App' can start and stop as many times as it likes, the queues and the data in them will remain live.</br>

 > [!WARNING]
 > Restarting 'Your-Python-App' will disconnect your 'Your-Labview-App', and destroy any data still in either queue.

+## 👤 Author

+Built by [Jeff Morgan] @ [Awaken IoT](https://awakeniot.com/)

+If you're interested in tools like this, please subscribe to our LinkedIn page: https://www.linkedin.com/company/awakeniot